ip127001/geekrk/posts/let.md

 console.log(a); // false
 ```

-**Note:** If we only declare variable with let and not assign a value, then Javascript assigns `undefined` to it.
+> If we only declare variable with let and not assign a value, then Javascript assigns `undefined` to it.
 Later, when code execution reaches the variable assignment new values replace the `undefined` value.

 ```javascript
 let a;